Simon-McIntosh/nakasvr/README.md

 ## Installation
 Installation is required on both the client (local) and server (remote).
 The use of virtual environments is encouraged when installing Nakasvr on both the client and the server.
+Installation of `Nakasvr` requires a recent Python>=3.10.
+Use of the `Nakasvr` module ensures that the

 ### Client install
 Create virtual environments for the client and server.
 Subsequent use of python commands assumes that the virtual environment is active.

-Installation on the server requires a recent Python>=3.10 module.
 ```sh
 module use /home/d230021/public/imas/etc/modules/all
 ml PythonNakasvr helps you install, lanuch, and connect remote python kernels to your local Spyder IDE